aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 4. Confirm deletion of resources and select **Delete stack** (this will take a few minutes)

-5. Click on the refresh icon until your stack disappears from the list. (if it hasn't disappeared after 5 minute continue to the next step)
+5. Next refresh your browser window to the cloudformation page or click on the refesh icon until your stack disappears from the list. (if it hasn't disappeared after 5 minute continue to the next step)

 6. Next click on the dropdown next to the search bar and change it from **Active** to **Deleted**